-These easy and delicious, soft and chewy gingerbread crackle cookies are perfect for the holidays or your Christmas cookie swap!
+These easy and delicious ginger crinkle cookies are wonderfully soft and chewy.
+Perfect for the holidays or your Christmas cookie swap!

 If you are looking for an easy and delicious Christmas cookie recipe, this is it!
 Filled with gingerbread spices and coated in powdered sugar, these cookies bake up with a pretty crackle.

-These gingerbread cookies also make a big batch.
+These ginger cookies also make a big batch.
 You’ll get 30 to 36 cookies from one batch, so they’re perfect for your Christmas cookie swap, too.

 This is a very forgiving dough, as there is no need to refrigerate before baking or even between batches.
 These would be great to bake with the kids or grandkids!